Mexican president blames murder of young girl on past governments

 Others on social media pointed out that other countries in the world that have free-market economies do not suffer the levels of gender violence seen in Mexico.

-Reporting by Anthony Esposito and Raul Cortes Fernandez; Editing by Marguerita Choy
+Reporting by Noe Torres, Anthony Esposito and Raul Cortes Fernandez; Editing by Marguerita Choy and Andrea Ricci